-- The Mandelbrot and Julia set fractals - Cellular automata and Conway's Game of Life - Diffusion limited aggregation (DLA) and Laplacian growth - Reaction-diffusion systems: Turing, Gray-Scott, Meinhardt, FitzHugh-Nagumo, and Barkley - Newton-Raphson iteration: the fractal structure of polynomial root finding - Eigenvalues of the Laplacian: can you hear the shape of a drum? - Divergence-free vector fields: what makes a fluid look like a fluid? - Finite Differences: Derivatives made easy - The Wave Equation: Dropping a pebble in a pond - The Heat Equation: How to heat up a cold room - Band-Limited Noise: Modeling the variation in the natural world - Sound Synthesis: Listening to the shape of a drum
+- The Mandelbrot and Julia set fractals - Quaternion Julia sets: fractals in quasi-3D - Cellular automata and Conway's Game of Life - Diffusion limited aggregation (DLA) and Laplacian growth - Reaction-diffusion systems: Turing, Gray-Scott, Meinhardt, FitzHugh-Nagumo, and Barkley - Newton-Raphson iteration: the fractal structure of polynomial root finding - Eigenvalues of the Laplacian: can you hear the shape of a drum? - Divergence-free vector fields: what makes a fluid look like a fluid? - Finite Differences: Derivatives made easy - The Wave Equation: Dropping a pebble in a pond - The Heat Equation: How to heat up a cold room - Band-Limited Noise: Modeling the variation in the natural world